Kids' Korner is a great place to volunteer in Lake County!

+Are you looking for volunteer opportunities in Lake County or Waukegan?
 Volunteers are needed to serve as caregivers in Kids’ Korner.
 Hours are flexible.
 All volunteers undergo an extensive training program before they are assigned to work a shift as a caregiver.
 If you are interested in volunteering you can view our flyer here, please call Kids’ Korner at 847-377-3825.
-A Program Coordinator is responsible for recruiting, training, supervising and evaluating the volunteers as well as for monitoring the overall operation of the program.
+A Program Coordinator is responsible for recruiting, training, supervising, and evaluating the volunteers as well as for monitoring the overall operation of the program.
 The expenses of the program are funded through civil court filing fees and donations from the community.

-The Lake County Probation Support Volunteer Program has been an important feature of the Nineteenth Judicial Circuit for more than 30 years.
-In order to explore new volunteer opportunities and enhance those already existing, Nicole Totoni, Coordinator of the Probation Support Volunteer Program through the College of Lake County, has begun a new recruitment campaign different from those conducted in the past.
+The Lake County Court Services and Probation Support Volunteer Program has been an important feature of the Nineteenth Judicial Circuit Court for more than 30 years.
+In order to explore new volunteer opportunities and enhance those already existing, Cristian Gonzalez, Volunteer Coordinator of the Court Services and Probation Support Program, has begun a new recruitment campaign through the College of Lake County.

-If you are willing to share your skills and enthusiasm, as well as provide a valuable service to the Lake County Courts, please do not hesitate to call Nicole Totoni at 847-543-2100.
-She will be happy to accept your application and your generous gift of volunteerism.
-If you know of anyone else who is looking for a chance to serve his or her community in a positive and meaningful fashion, please pass this notice on to them!
+If you would like more information on volunteer opportunities or are willing to share your skills, please call Cristian Gonzalez at 847-543-2748.
+He can also be contacted though email at email@example.com.
+Cristian will be happy to accept your application and your generous gift of volunteerism.
+If you know of anyone else who is looking for a chance to serve their community, please pass this information on to them!